 As always, I am cobbling together and collaborating between strangers.
 The work contains creative commons music by the Blue Dot Sessions, words I am reciting taken from Windsor and Newton catalogues, and a mixture of virtual world material from various sources.

 I began the post with a quote.
 It was on the radio as I was finalising the dissertation for my PhD in Contemporary Art.
 That quote is now included in it.
 I always try to build connections across space and time, and between different people’s work.
 I do not claim originality of uniqueness.
-Derek Jarman’s words; ‘collaborations between strangers that marry together jubilantly’ matches so closely to how I work, and how I want to work.
+Olivia Laing’s passionate description of Derek Jarman’s work as ‘collaborations between strangers that marry together jubilantly’ matches so closely to how I work, and how I want to work.
 It is my artistic motivation.
 So much creativity is marginalised by ownership dominated by capitalism and the rule of copyright.
 What really matters is people doing what is inventive and what they are passionate about.
 Being human instead of the pursuit of profit.